 - The Hooded Men (Ireland v UK)

 Darragh was instructed by a number of the Hooded Men in the application for revision of the Ireland v United Kingdom 1978 decision by the European Court of Human Rights on torture.
 In addition, Darragh acted in the landmark judicial review challenge Re Francis McGuigan which challenged the failure to conduct an effective human rights compliant investigation.
 The Court of Appeal ruled that it was unlawful not to investigate the allegations of torture, and as a result, an independent Police Force has now been tasked to investigate the treatment of the Hooded Men.
+This case is due to be heard by the London Supreme Court in June 2021.

 The Judgment can be accessed here